googlesamples/assistant-sdk-cpp/README.md

 ## Setup instructions

+### Clean Project

-1. Remove previously installed Protobuf/gRPC/related packages and files.
-If you have not setup before, you can skip this step:
+_If you have not setup this project before, you can skip this step._

 ```
 sudo apt-get purge libc-ares-dev  # https://github.com/grpc/grpc/pull/10706#issuecomment-302775038
 sudo apt-get purge libprotobuf-dev libprotoc-dev